The History of Lisell

-In AF520 (11 years ago) Mercenaries and pirates began to sail up the Mastic River and raid the relatively unprotected docks of Lisell.
+In AF520 (11 years ago) mercenaries and pirates began to sail up the Mastic River and raid the relatively unprotected docks of Lisell.
 The outlaws would steal supplies and destroy fortifications almost at random.
 Lisell is the only river crossing that allows travellers and traders to cross the Mastic without travelling to the coast or to the High Plateau.
 Because of this, a large volume of goods pass through Lisell, both by land and by river.
 Securing and protecting traders is a large part of the Lisellan army’s mission so when raiders began hitting the docks, they responded in force.

 The conflict with the raiders was a long, protracted engagement, spanning years.
-But the Lisellan Army was ultimately able to get a handle on the situation, in large part thanks to a group of brave soldiers known as The Duke’s Sword.
+But the Lisellan Army was ultimately able to get a handle on the situation, in large part thanks to a group of brave soldiers known as the Duke’s Sword.

 The Duke’s Sword was commanded by Sir Elgin Willis, a dwarven knight of the scepter.
-His second in command, Captain Baeren Torunn was a brash and reckless soldier whose unconventional methods were viewed with scorn by many nobles and military officials.
+His second in command, Captain Baeren Torunn, was a brash and reckless soldier whose unconventional methods were viewed with scorn by many nobles and military officials.

-Sir Willis was able to protect Baeren from much of the ire of the nobility, but in AF524 (7 years ago) when he was accusing of rape by Emiil Oleander, the daughter of a prominent ore trader, there was little he could do.
+Sir Willis was able to protect Baeren from much of the ire of the nobility, but in AF524 (7 years ago) when he was accused of rape by Emiil Oleander, the daughter of a prominent ore trader, there was little he could do.
 Many believed the accusations were false, but the civilian court was swayed by pressure from the girl’s father, Koat Oleander and Basil Doglow, a wealthy merchant.
 The final blow was delivered by a public condemnation issued by Contessa Renna Silverlace of Bridgehammer, who demanded he be stripped of rank and executed for his crimes.

 Sir Willis intervened and convinced the tribunal to exile him instead, which they did.